mhx/dwarfs/doc/dwarfs-format.md

-Thanks to the bit-packing, fields that are unused or only contain a single (zero) value, e.g. a `group_index` that's always zero because all files belong to the same group, do not occupy any space in the metadata block.
+Thanks to the bit-packing, fields that are unused or only contain a single (zero) value, e.g. a `group_index` that's always zero because all files belong to the same group, does not occupy any space in the metadata block.

 ### Determining Inode Offsets